 I don’t remember being hit, and I was in and out of consciousness during most of the rescue.
 The only thing I remember is hearing the raw anguish in my brother’s voice as he tended to me, his gut-wrenching pleas for medical help when he saw how badly I was hurt, and feeling his hands on my face and a kiss on the top of my head.
 Even in my altered state, the agony and torment in his voice broke my heart into a billion pieces and that 10-second memory haunts me every day.

 I was rushed to the Worcester Hospital to repair my torn diaphragm and to re-position my stomach and intestines which had herniated into the thoracic cavity.
-From there I was sent to MediClinic Worcester to reconstruct my completely severed left femur with a series of titanium rods, plates and screws and to re position it back into my hip joint.
-My pelvis is cracked in six places, my clavicle and right wrist are broken, I have numerous sprains, bruises, bumps and cuts, neck pain and frequent headaches.
-If all that wasn’t enough, I developed a staph infection in my bladder from the catheter that was in for two weeks.
+From there I was sent to MediClinic Worcester to reconstruct my completely severed left femur with a series of titanium rods, plates and screws and to re-position it back into my hip joint which was crushed and had to be “cemented” back together.
+My pelvis was cracked in six places, left lung collapsed, my clavicle and right wrist were broken, I had numerous sprains, bruises, bumps and cuts, neck pain and frequent headaches.
+If all that wasn’t enough, I developed a painful and uncomfortable staph infection in my bladder from the catheter that was in for two weeks.
+There were additional complications that are too gruesome to list.

-My brother refuses to leave South Africa without me.
-He’s with me in the hospital at every opportunity, usually making me laugh, which at the beginning was brutal – when you have massive internal injuries, laughter is definitely NOT the best medicine.
+My brother refused to leave South Africa without me.
+He was with me in the hospital at every opportunity, usually making me laugh, which at the beginning was brutal – when you have massive internal injuries, laughter is definitely NOT the best medicine.
 To be honest though, probably 50% of the laughter were a result of his spontaneous gaffs.
 (You’ll have to wait for the book for the stories.)

-When he’s not at the hospital with me, Steve has been working with the US Embassy in Cape Town, Africa Assist, contacting my Senators and Congressman for assistance, chasing down doctors and medical records.
-He’s been coordinating the efforts of Aimee, Jaime, and other family back in the US who are working through the absurd, inefficient, and frustrating Blue Cross bureaucracy as well as my sister Aimee’s efforts to align orthopedic and thoracic specialists and physical therapists in RI for the many months of rehab when we return.
-He’s making sure all financial responsibilities and logistical concerns – both here and back home – are being addressed.
-He anticipates and takes care of any need I might have, including returning my horrible “Hobbit legs” (hairy!) back to normal. 🙂
+When he was not at the hospital with me, Steve was been working with the US Embassy in Cape Town, Africa Assist, contacting my Senator (Lindsey Graham) and Congressman (Trey Gowdy) for assistance, chasing down doctors and medical records.
+He also coordinated the efforts of Aimee, Jaime, and other family back in the US who were working through the absurd, inefficient, and frustrating Blue Cross bureaucracy as well as my sister Aimee’s efforts to align orthopedic and thoracic specialists and physical therapists in RI for the many months of rehab when I am able to return home (which will not be soon).
+He made sure all financial responsibilities and logistical concerns – both here and back home – were being addressed.
+He anticipated and took care of any need I had, including returning my horrible hairy “Hobbit legs” back to normal. 🙂

-My thoracic surgery is healing nicely, and I’m working as hard as I can, though painful and slow, with my Physical Therapist Lindy on my femur at the MediClinic.
+I’m writing this from my hospital bed.
+My thoracic surgery is healing nicely, and I’m working as hard as I can, though painful and slow, with my Physical Therapist, Lindy, on my femur at the MediClinic.
 However, the only viable option for my pelvic fractures to properly heal is six weeks lying flat on my back.
 So here we are, stranded in a small, obscure town a little over an hour outside of Cape Town, South Africa, 7700 miles away from everyone we love and the comforts of America, which we have very quickly come to appreciate more than we could ever have imagined.

 To say my recovery treatments here have been less than optimal would be a gross understatement – the Mayo Clinic this is not.
 It’s not my surgeons, Dr. Duvenage and Dr. Laubscher – they did an excellent job putting me back together, really quite impressive work.
 Dr. Laubscher has overall responsibility and has done everything possible to expedite my recovery and has written several reports and phone calls to Blue Cross urging them to transport me home, to no avail.
 But the hospital’s technology, equipment, systems and procedures are light years away from our cutting edge hospitals in the US.
 I’m in a room with three other patients, faulty equipment, and constant noise and chaos.
-It’s been a real challenge trying to get the needed rest required to recover.
+It’s been a real challenge trying to get the needed rest required to recover, but there are only four private rooms in the whole hospital and Dr. Laubscher is trying to get me into one.
+That would be heaven at this point.

 If you’ve spent any time in a hospital, then you understand what a difference the nurses make in a patient’s recovery.
 The compassionate and efficient care in particular of nurses Bernadette, Eliah, Lucas, Trompe, and Randi have really helped me manage the pain and my recovery.